splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/create-manage-on-call-schedules.rst

 -----------------------------
 Consider this example schedule scenario and use it in the following schedule-creation steps.

 - You create a web application service that you configure to route alerts from your web application.
-See :ref:`Create your service<create-service>` and :ref:`Configure your service’s alert routing<configure-alert-routing>` for steps to define a service and configure a service’s alert routing.
+See :ref:`create-configure-services` and :ref:`configure-alert-routing` for steps to define a service and configure a service’s alert routing.
 - You need coverage for your web application service from 9 AM to 5 PM on Monday through Friday of each week, with each person on the team being on call for a whole week at a time.
 - You also need coverage for your web application service on the weekends.
 The weekend coverage is one person who is on call from Friday at 5 PM to Monday at 9 AM.